artefactual/atom-docs/user-manual/import-export/import-descriptions-terms.rst

-  avoid collisions, or situations in which multiple imports overwrite the same authority record in a :term:`multi-repository system`, the approach is conservative - for a match to be made and a link to an existing record added instead of a new record being created, the authorized form of name, biographical/administrative history (contained in ``<bioghist>``), and the :term:`archival institution` associated with the :term:`archival description` must *all* match.
+  avoid collisions, or situations in which multiple imports overwrite the same authority record in a :term:`multi-repository system`, the approach is conservative - for a match to be made and a link to an existing record added instead of a new record being created, there must be an *exact* match on the authorized form of name.
-* If one of these elements (actor name, repository, or ``<bioghist>``) do **not** match, then AtoM will create a new actor record.
+* If there is no exact match, then AtoM will create a new actor record.
 Since AtoM does not currently have the capacity to suspend the import and ask the user whether to update an existing authority record or ignore it and create a new one, this method was chosen as the least destructive.
 However, this means that administrative or biographical histories CANNOT be updated via an import.
 * This also means that **users should be careful to double check authority linking behaviors in AtoM following an import**, and manually perform any desired adjustments where needed.